I've Benefitted From Being Fetishized As An Asian Woman — & I'm Conflicted About It

 For me, becoming a dominatrix had nothing to do my with my race.
 I was initially just curious to try out the sex industry so that I could put myself through graduate school, learn more about myself, and explore the gender power dynamics I’d been fascinated with my entire life.
 What I ended up learning, however, was that the sex industry was much like the vanilla world when it came to assumptions about Asian women — except the stereotypes were flipped upside-down.

-After a few months of domming, I began to realize that there were two sides to the fetishization of our race.
-There was our exoticized appearance — recent studies have suggested that Asian women are often considered more attractive on average, and we get more responses than women of any other race on dating websites.
-Beyond that, Asians are generally considered more submissive (a stereotype that’s perpetuated by the media) — which makes us even more desirable as dominatrixes, since apparently, there’s something particularly hot about being dominated by an already-sexualized woman acting out of character.
+After a few months of domming, I began to realise that there were two sides to the fetishisation of our race.
+There was our exoticised appearance — recent studies have suggested that Asian women are often considered more attractive on average, and we get more responses than women of any other race on dating websites.
+Beyond that, Asians are generally considered more submissive (a stereotype that’s perpetuated by the media) — which makes us even more desirable as dominatrixes, since apparently, there’s something particularly hot about being dominated by an already-sexualised woman acting out of character.
 At least, that’s how I made sense of it.
+(Not to mention, when the media does portray Asian women as sex workers, these characters often occupy the "victimised prostitute" role, which is inherently submissive.)

+I wound up at an all-Asian dungeon, and I found that there was something comforting about working alongside women who not only shared my experiences in the vanilla world, but in the BDSM one, too.
+They were the only ones who could relate to the troublesome reasoning behind the higher price tag for our work: People tend to think that Asians come from households that raise them to succeed, or at least put them on track for careers in medicine, law, or business.
+Because of this, there’s a huge perceived taboo of Asian women entering sex work (which, in my experience, tends to hold true), so Asian women in any part of the sex industry have a premium minority status.
+If you can tolerate the risk, the marginalisation pays off majorly.

-(Not to mention, when the media does portray Asian women as sex workers, these characters often occupy the "victimized prostitute" role, which is inherently submissive.)
+After a few months of domming, I began to realise that there were two sides to the fetishisation of our race.
+There was our exoticised appearance — recent studies have suggested that Asian women are often considered more attractive on average, and we get more responses than women of any other race on dating websites.
+Beyond that, Asians are generally considered more submissive (a stereotype that’s perpetuated by the media) — which makes us even more desirable as dominatrixes, since apparently, there’s something particularly hot about being dominated by an already-sexualised woman acting out of character.
+At least, that’s how I made sense of it.
+(Not to mention, when the media does portray Asian women as sex workers, these characters often occupy the "victimised prostitute" role, which is inherently submissive.)

 Advertisement